ludvij/Lud_Utils/readme.md

 Its inception came from me being tired of using fstream and reading some dude in stack overflow refering to reading a whole file as slurping it.

-Then assert, parser and vec2 came as I was doint Advent of Code 2023.
+Then assert and parser  came as I was doint Advent of Code 2023.

 ## Usage